CarlaBuongiorno/la_fraschetta/README.md

 ### Code

-* [Code Institute](https://codeinstitute.net/) was the main source of information used to create this project, specifically the Boutique Ado Mini Project Walkthrough by Chris Zielinski.
+* [Code Institute](https://codeinstitute.net/) was the main source of information used to create this project.
+  * A large amount of code came from the Code Institute, [Boutique Ado](https://boutique-ado-carla-buongiorno.herokuapp.com/) Mini Project Walkthrough by Chris Zielinski.
+  * The core functionality of La Fraschetta is all taken from the Boutique Ado project.
+* Tim Nelson for creating the average ratings functionality for each product on the All Products page.
+* Tim Nelson for creating the functionality to render a heart on each Product on the All Product page based on if a user has it in their wishlist.

 * [Bootstrap](https://getbootstrap.com/) throughout the site, to create a beautiful, responsive site.

 ### Media